no222hj/1dv610-L3/README.md

     npm install
 ```

-3. Open index.html in your browser.
+3. Open index.html in your browser for a render.

 4. Start developing!